Salzburg specialties that (not) everyone knows

 Even fish and the most expensive caviar in the world are Salzburg specialties

-Not everyone who travels to Salzburg thinks of fish.
+Not everyone who travels to Salzburg thinks about fish.
 We neither.
-It was only when we visited the eat and meet festival in Salzburg a few years ago that we were taught better.
+It wasn't until we visited the eat and meet festival in Salzburg that we were taught otherwise.
 Among other things, we visited the Fishmonger Walter Grüll in Groedig.
 The place is not far from Hellbrunn Palace south of Salzburg.
 From the outside, his fish shop looks like any other fish shop.
 However, if you agree to a tasting, it quickly becomes clear that Walter Grüll's products are something special.

 Not only does he breed many of the types of fish he sells in his shop himself.
 He is also one of only 30 breeders worldwide breeding albino white sturgeon.
 Because of its rarity, their caviar is one of the most valuable foods in the world.
 And one of the most expensive.
 A gram of white caviar costs up to 35 cents.
 Therefore, sales already start with cans from ten grams.
 Not much.
 You definitely can't get enough of it.
 But the jars always offer an opportunity to try this delicacy.